 I get that question a lot from various customers at shows.
 Patchouli (Pogostemon cablin) is actually classified as a perennial, bushy herb that is from the mint family.
-It has erect stems, grows approximately 2 – 3 feet high and produces small pale white-pink flowers.
+It has erect stems, grows approximately 2 – 3 feet high, and produces small pale white-pink flowers.

-Patchouli has a deep, earthy fragrance that became extremely popular in the 1960’s and 1970’s with the “hippie generation”.
-Perhaps part of it’s popularity during this time was due to it’s reputed ability to combat frigidity.
+This oil has a deep, earthy fragrance that became extremely popular in the 1960s and 1970s with the “hippie generation”.
+Perhaps part of its popularity during this time was due to its reputed ability to combat frigidity.

 - Useful as an insect repellent

-- In Japan and Malaysia it is used as an antidote for venomous snakebites
+- In Japan and Malaysia, it is used as an antidote for venomous snakebites

 Patchouli is one of my personal favorites of the essential oils I work with for several reasons: it is soothing to the skin and to the emotions, it blends well with a wide number of other essential oils and I personally love the way it smells.
-I hope I have answered the question of “What is Patchouli?”
-As a quick recap it is a herb that is cultivated for its wonderful oil which is valued in perfumery and aromatherapy.
-That is Patchouli and if you haven’t tried it I urge you to take a closer sniff.
+I hope I have answered the question of “What is Patchouli?” as well as “What does it smell like?” and “What are the benefits of patchouli?”